StephenCleary/blog-stephencleary-dotcom/blog/_posts/2022-03-03-cancellation-2-requesting-cancellation.md

 - Either the start or cancel buttons should be enabled at any time, never both.
 - If the operation completes on its own, the start button should be enabled and the cancel button disabled.
-- If one operation is cancelled, the start button should remain disabled until the operation completes (either successfully or with an `OperationCanceledException`).
+- If the operation is cancelled, the start button should remain disabled until the operation completes (either successfully or with an `OperationCanceledException`).
 - After the operation is cancelled, the cancel button remains enabled but becomes a noop.

 These requirements result in this kind of code: